mrmrcoleman/autocon2_workshop/README.md

 ## Start NetBox with the Slurpit plugin

-> [!NOTE]
+> [!TIP]
 > This can take 2-3 minutes.
 Use `docker compose logs -f` in a separate tab to follow along.
 > If you see `Error` next to the `netbox-docker-netbox-1` container this is often because the healthcheck timeout is shorter than the start up time and it will recover itself automatically.

 ```